white-hacker-irfu/INTEGRATION-WITH-PYTHON-OR-R/README.md

 ### **6️⃣ Saving and Publishing the Report**
 Once the visualizations were optimized, we **saved** the report as `Sales_Analysis_Report.pbix`.
 We also explored the option of **publishing the report to Power BI Service** for sharing.

----

-## **📌 Final Outcome**
-By successfully integrating Python into Power BI, we created a **dynamic and insightful sales report** with **advanced visualizations**.
-This approach provided more flexibility and customization than Power BI’s built-in charts.
-The **Python-powered visualizations** allowed us to analyze sales trends effectively, making the report highly valuable for decision-making.

-📌 **Word Count: 530** 🚀

 #OUTPUT PICTURE
 ![Image](https://github.com/user-attachments/assets/04f1105e-e775-4440-8d32-357357dc38bd)